mdeekshita/data-tech-challenge/README.md

 # Responses
 https://docs.google.com/document/d/1ZrNS7AdxQCT9MbgPhDBhdLkGijLVOiOK8G1Tw4h_8b4/edit?usp=sharing

+# Data
+Upload the original data set into the link in pd.read_csv

 **Overview of Task**
 I was assigned to look at traffic data of AeroConnect between cities in Australia to Foreign Ports.